 - The new pigments blend and mix extremely well.

 - When the new oils are mixed with water, it may at times appear somewhat cloudy until the water evaporates.
-Although I have read this complaint, it has not been my experience with these oils.

 - The fast drying mediums allow for plenty of time for blending but still make over-painting easier and faster.